 – The Consular Office in your jurisdiction is responsible for accepting visa applications from applicants residing in the consular district.

 – Applicants must submit their visa applications in person, except for minors who can have one of their parents submit the application on their behalf.
-Alternatively, applications can be submitted through a duly accredited representative.
+Alternatively, you can submit your application through a duly accredited representative.

 – If submitting through a representative, provide a copy of the representative’s ID card or passport, and a copy of the power of attorney or official document accrediting representation.
-Original documents must be shown at the time of application.
+Show all original documents at the time of application.
 Foreign documents must be legalized or apostilled, and if necessary, provide an official translation into Spanish.

 2. Place of Submission:

-– Residence and work visa applications must be submitted in person at the BLS INTERNATIONAL CENTRE, not at the Consulate.
+– Submit all residence and work visa applications in person at the BLS INTERNATIONAL CENTRE, not at the Consulate.
 An appointment is necessary.

 3. Booking an Appointment at BLS Centre: